Q+A (Australian talk show): Hosts

+Timeline

 Format

-The program, which airs each Thursday at 8:30 pm, generally features a panel of five public figures, usually including politicians from each of the major federal parties (Labor and Liberal) as well as minor party politicians, media personalities, academics and celebrities, answering questions provided by viewers and the studio audience.
+As of 2024 Q+A runs on Monday nights in six-week slots over the year,hosted by Patricia Karvelas.
+It generally features a panel of five public figures, usually including politicians from each of the major federal parties (Labor and Liberal) as well as minor party politicians, media personalities, academics and celebrities, answering questions provided by viewers and the studio audience.
 On occasion, the show features a sole notable individual, such as the Prime Minister or Leader of the Opposition.
-The program is broadcast live (in the eastern states) on ABC TV and online, in front of a studio audience, and is available afterwards on ABC iview.
+The program was broadcast live (in the eastern states) on ABC TV and online, in front of a studio audience, and is available afterwards on ABC iview.

-The show is hosted by Stan Grant.

-The program is usually broadcast from the ABC's studios in the Sydney suburb of Ultimo, but is sometimes broadcast from various Australian metropolitan and rural centres.
-Audience participation is a key aspect of the program, with producers selecting members who represent "a diverse and well-balanced" group.
-Twitter is also an important audience participation element of the show.
-Q+A has occasionally been broadcast from other countries (Indonesia, India, Fiji and China).
+The program was usually broadcast from the ABC's studios in the Sydney suburb of Ultimo, but was sometimes broadcast from various Australian metropolitan and rural centres.
+Audience participation was a key aspect of the program, with producers selecting members who represent "a diverse and well-balanced" group.

-The program contains closed captions within its broadcast signal.